UniExeterRSE/intro-version-control/_episodes/14_remote_branches_with_github.md

 By the end of this episode you will be able to create remote branches using GitHub and track these remote branches locally.
-You will also learn how to merge remote branches using a Pull Request, as well as how to delete branches in your local and remote repositories.
+You will also learn how to merge remote branches using a pull request, as well as how to delete branches in your local and remote repositories.